 • Required to collect biological samples from mammals, birds, and/or the environment.

-• Required to have working knowledge on use of firearms.
+• Required to have working knowledge of safe and proficient use of various firearms.

-• Incumbent maintains public contacts; providing technical assistance and formulating proper species selective wildlife damage management control strategies.
+• Maintains public contacts; providing technical assistance and formulating proper species’ selective wildlife damage management control strategies.

-• The incumbent must demonstrate a respect for safety in all operations, including the operation of motor vehicles, firearms, control devices, and equipment.
+• The employee must demonstrate a respect for safety in all operations, including the operation of motor vehicles, firearms, control devices, and equipment.

-• You will be required to have training in and be familiar with and know how to use firearms computers, pesticides, traps, all-terrain vehicles (ATV), and related equipment utilized in wildlife damage management operations.
+• Employee will be required to have training in, and know how to use firearms, computers, pesticides, traps, all-terrain vehicles (ATV), and related equipment utilized in wildlife damage management operations.